 What is the square root of 2 ?
 This should look familiar.
 The diameter of a lens that allows half the light through the lens is 1.4 of the diameter of an f/1 lens.
 The first major stop of a normal lens is therefor f/1.4.
 Math review: The square root of two can be written 2 to the 1/2 power – (2^1/2).
 Remember also when we multiply like bases we add exponents, so 2^1/2 times 2^1/2 equals 2^2/2.
 This simply equals equals 2^1, which equals 2.
 Isn’t f/2 the next lens opening?

 The above chart shows that basically each f/stop is simply the square root of two times the previous one.
-What this means is that every time photographers change an f/stop they are simply multiplying by the square root of two, which has the effect of cutting the amount of light passing through the lens in half.
-It is perhaps a good idea now to think fondly of the early mathematicians of photography and appreciate the rigor involved in creating something rather complicated that could be attached to the simple body of a lens.
+What this means is that every time photographers change an f/stop they are simply multiplying the aperture by the square root of two, which has the effect of cutting the amount of light passing through the lens in half.
+It is perhaps a good idea now to think fondly of the early mathematicians of photography and appreciate the math rigor involved in creating something rather complicated that could be attached to the simple body of a lens.

 Another Reason for Selecting the Square Root of Two

 However, there is a second reason for choosing the square root of two as my most influential number in photography, and it does not relate to the camera exactly.
 It more accurately is associated with the final product – the print.
 In America our basic paper sizes are all over the place in terms of a unified aspect ratios, which is simply the long side of photographic paper divided by its short side.
 The basic paper sizes and their aspect ratios are shown above.

 This may seem trivial, yet when one is printing, the aspect ration of the digital image (1.5) has an effect on the paper size you need.
 The problem is one basically ends up cropping and leaving wide wasted margins on the photographic paper.
 The issue is to keep this wasted paper to a minimum.